Husky Dog Price in India – 2025

 The Call of the Wild (2020)

 Description: A live-action/CGI adaptation of Jack London’s classic novel.
-While the main dog, Buck, is a St. Bernard/Scotch Collie mix, Siberian Huskies are featured as part of the sled dog team.
+While the main dog, Buck, is a St. Bernard/Scotch Collie mix, Siberian Huskies are featured as part of the sledge dog team.

 Iron Will (1994)

-Description: A family adventure film based on the true story of a young man who enters a 500-mile dog sled race to save his family’s farm, with Siberian Huskies among the sled team.
+Description: A family adventure film based on the true story of a young man who enters a 500-mile dog sledge race to save his family’s farm, with Siberian Huskies among the sled team.

 White Fang (1991)